brianryer/portfolio/collections/_resume_positions/cnet2.md

 brief_summary:

-  Wrote and edited documentation for multiple web applications; wrote responses to RFP’s for multiple products.
+  Wrote documentation for web applications; wrote responses to RFPs.

 standard_summary:

-  Wrote and edited documentation for multiple web applications with FrameMaker; wrote responses to RFP’s for multiple products with MS Word and Adobe Acrobat.
+  Wrote and edited documentation for multiple web applications; wrote responses to RFPs for multiple products.

 verbose_summary:

-  Wrote and edited documentation for multiple web applications with FrameMaker; wrote responses to RFP’s for multiple products with MS Word and Adobe Acrobat.
+  Wrote and edited documentation for multiple web applications with FrameMaker; wrote responses to RFPs for multiple products with MS Word and Adobe Acrobat.

 ---